PhilWallace/apollo-8.0.0_control_opt/README.md

 modules/control/controller/mpc_controller.h
 ```

 The above file is the implementation of the Model Predicted Control (MPC) in Apollo, which is an advanced controller.
-Several bugs have been discored in the [original MPC controller](https://github.com/ApolloAuto/apollo/blob/v8.0.0/modules/control/controller/mpc_controller.cc), and they were fixed in this repo.
+Several bugs have been discovered in the [original MPC controller](https://github.com/ApolloAuto/apollo/blob/v8.0.0/modules/control/controller/mpc_controller.cc), and they were fixed in this repo.
 These bugs include the inconsistent choice of planning point, lack of look-ahead time for planning query, redundant feedback on final control signal, etc.